-In order to work in Bavaria in one of these professions, recognition of your foreign qualification is not mandatory.
+In order to be able to work in Bavaria in one of these professions, recognition of your foreign qualification is not mandatory.

 It is often possible to take up a job without formal recognition of your foreign qualification.
-In principle, the employer or the institution provider or the responsible supervisory authority decides on the employment.
+In principle, it is the employer or the institution or the responsible supervisory authority that decides whether to hire you.